Posted on 08/29/2019 at 09:30 AM

 - Link Description: 30 characters

-We will be using Adobe Photoshop CC 2019 in this short tutorial but should be close to the same concept in other media editors.
+We will be using Adobe Photoshop CC 2019 in this short tutorial, but this process should be similar in other media editors.
 We are also creating a mockup ad through Facebook Business Manager, found by following the links from the Facebook Ad Guide in this video.
 If you are just starting, I would recommend doing the same.

-Clearly, when it comes to images and videos in Facebook Feed Ads, size does matter!
-If you still need help, feel free to contact us with any questions!
+When it comes to images and videos in Facebook Feed Ads, size does matter!
+If you need help, feel free to contact us with any questions!